Treat Infections, Receded Gums & Other Issues

 What is Periodontal Disease?

-The National Institute of Dental and Craniofacial Research define periodontal gum disease as a progressive infection of the gums caused by a buildup of plaque.
+The National Institute of Dental and Craniofacial Research describes periodontal gum disease as “an infection of the tissues that hold the teeth in place.”

-- Periodontitis – The advanced state where infection forms along the gumline.
-Consequences can include deeper infection, bone loss, and loose teeth.
+2. Periodontitis: Periodontitis represents a more advanced progression of the disease.
+Infection forms along the gumline.
+Results include deeper infection, bone loss, and loose teeth.

 Periodontal disease affects various areas of the mouth.
 Schedule an evaluation with the dentist if you experience any of the following symptoms:

-- Chronic Halitosis – Bad breath that lingers, even after brushing your tongue or teeth, is a sign of a build up of tartar and underlying gum disease.
+• Chronic Halitosis: Bad breath that lingers, even after brushing your tongue or teeth, does more than keep people at arms length.
+It suggests tartar and possible underlying infection.

 We’ve listed some of the more common symptoms, but you may experience different ones.
 What’s important is to schedule regular dental exams to prevent long-term damage.